Orchestras Feeding AmericaRelated

 A note to our members:

-Those orchestras who are able to partner with their local food pantries this year can download the 2021 Orchestras Feeding America logo.
+With the ongoing challenges of the pandemic, we are putting Orchestras Feeding America on hold for calendar year 2022.
+Those orchestras that choose to partner with their local food pantries this year can download the Orchestras Feeding America logo.

 The League of American Orchestras first joined forces with Feeding America, the nation’s largest hunger relief organization, in 2009.
 More than 215 orchestras in all 50 states originally participated in an unprecedented coordinated effort by collecting and donating food to their local food assistance agency or food bank within Feeding America’s network of more than 200 food banks and 60,000 agencies.